When do I qualify for Medicare?

 Part D is the portion of Medicare that sets the rules for drug coverage.
 You can only buy Medicare Prescription Drug Plan coverage (Part D) through private insurance companies.
 However, those private insurance companies have to follow the rules set by Medicare’s Part D guidelines.

 Is Medicare Part D optional?

 Medicare‘s prescription drug coverage, known as Medicare Part D, is technically optional.
-However if you do not purchase a prescription drug plan/Part D plan and later choose to enroll into one you will be assessed a monthly premium increase penalty, known as the Part D Late Enrollment Penalty (LEP), for the rest of your life.
+However, if you do not purchase a prescription drug plan/Part D plan and later choose to enroll in one you will be assessed a monthly premium increase penalty, known as the Part D Late Enrollment Penalty (LEP), for the rest of your life.

-Additionally, if you do not enroll into a Part D drug plan when you are initially eligible, then you can only enroll into a drug plan later from October 15th thru December 7th during the period called the Annual Enrollment Period (AEP).
-And even though you sign up during this period (Annual Enrollment Period), your new drug plan would start January 1st at the coming year.
+Additionally, if you do not enroll in a Part D drug plan when you are initially eligible, then you can only enroll in a drug plan later from October 15th thru December 7th during the period called the Annual Enrollment Period (AEP).
+And even though you sign up during this period (Annual Enrollment Period), your new drug plan would start on January 1st of the coming year.

 What is Medicare Supplement Insurance (Medigap)?

 A Medicare Supplement Insurance Plan is also known as a Medigap Plan.
 These plans work only with Original Medicare as your primary insurance and supplement/fill in the gaps left over from your Original Medicare primary insurance coverage.
 This type of coverage is offered by private insurance companies like Anthem, Humana, or United Healthcare (AARP) and is distinguished by the word plan followed by a letter, such as a Medicare Supplement Plan F, Medicare Supplement Plan G, or Medicare Supplement Plan N.